adessoSE/coderadar/CONTRIBUTING.md

 ### Starting coderadar
 * install Neo4j
-* copy the file `coderadar-app/src/main/resources/local.application.properties.template` into a file named `local.application.properties` in the same folder and edit the configuration parameters in that file for your local environment and database
+* copy the file `coderadar-app/src/main/resources/application.properties.template` into a file named `application.properties` in the same folder and edit the configuration parameters in that file for your local environment and database
 * run `gradle build bootRun` from the project directory
 * coderadar will be accessible on `localhost:8080` by default